TheFreal/dringo/README.md

 # Dringo

-A party game which combines bingo boards with pub crawling.
+A party game that combines bingo boards with pub crawling.
 Highly work in progress.
 Built in Flutter.

 ## Categories (as of now)